By Caren Bohan and Steve Holland

 The latest appeal for action came from former President Bill Clinton, who said the United States should enforce a no-fly zone over Libya to allow a fair fight between insurgents and troops loyal to Gaddafi.

 "I wouldn't do it if they hadn't asked, but if the (insurgent) leaders are on television pleading for it, I think that we should do it," Clinton told a conference in New York late on Thursday.

 U.S. Secretary of State Hillary Clinton, the former president's wife, has emphasized the need for U.N. approval for any intervention in Libya.

 Obama said NATO would discuss a no-fly zone next Tuesday but any U.S. military involvement must be weighed carefully.

 "Any time I send the United States forces into a potentially hostile situation, there are risks involved and there are consequences and it is my job as president to make sure that we have considered all those risks," Obama said.

 Secretary of State Clinton is due to meet next week with representatives of the Libyan opposition.
 Obama said a U.S. official will be assigned to interact with the Libyan opposition and determine ways the United States can assist it.

-Obama sidestepped a question on whether it would be acceptable for the United States for Gaddafi to stay in power, repeating his position that the long-time Libyan leader should give up power.
+He sidestepped a question on whether it would be acceptable to the United States for Gaddafi to stay in power, repeating his view that the longtime Libyan leader should step down.